 Internet trolls are logical fallacy machines.
-They use logical fallacies to convince people that they are correct, even if they are wrong.
+They use logical fallacies to convince people they are correct, even if they are wrong.
 This article is a comprehensive logical fallacies list often used by internet trolls and how you can argue against them.
 This list of fallacies will help you win the next argument on social media or in person!

 What Are Logical Fallacies